 The film would be about Ed and Lorraine Warren, a real-life ghost-busting couple famous for investigating well known haunts, including the Amityville Horror house.
-While their work was extremely controversial and not without skepticism, there was no doubt their story as a whole would work for the big screen.
+While their work was extremely controversial and not without skepticism, there was no doubt their story as a whole would work on the big screen.

-When The Conjuring first premiered in 2013, starring Wilson as Ed Warren and Vera Farmiga as his wife Lorraine, it was a massive hit.
+When The Conjuring first premiered in 2013, starring Wilson as Ed Warren and Vera Farmiga as his wife Lorraine, it was again a massive hit.
 But it didn’t just make a ton of money, it was genuinely terrifying — packing some great scares.
 Wan had proven once again that with a small budget, he could produce a well-crafted original horror film for broader audiences.

 What do you think?
 Are you getting burnt out from The Conjuring universe?

 A group of young kids find their neighborhood is being overrun by the bloodthirsty undead.
 They must work together and brush up on their knowledge of vampire lore, to defeat the monsters and save their community.
 Netflix Original Vampires vs.Continue Reading